 You should write fanfiction stories too

 There are some professional authors and businessmen who claim that fanfiction is bad, that it violates copyright, that nobody should use their characters their setting in a way that they disapprove of.
 While it is tempting to feel possessive of your creations, ultimately such thinking is futile.
-Copyrights expire sooner or later anyway, so it is impossible for an author to prevent others from playing with their characters indefinitely.
+Copyrights expire sooner or later anyway, so it is impossible for an author to prevent others from playing with their characters indefinitely as said characters will eventually enter the public domain.
 In fact, the reworking of someone else's works to create something new is a vital part of the creative process and has resulted in countless great works.
 So please, don't let anyone tell you not to write fanfiction.

 Quotes to live by

 "Every genuine work of art has as much reason for being as the earth and the sun."

 "Justice is complicated and the sublimation of our baser instincts -though difficult- is the only thing that separates us from the anarchy of beasts."

 "Voting is a right.
 Take it away and you ruin democracy."